meta-llama/llama-recipes/README.md

-# Code Llama 70B Instruct Inference Recipe.
+# Llama 2 Fine-tuning / Inference Recipes, Examples, Benchmarks and Demo Apps

 **[Update Feb.
 5, 2024] We added support for Code Llama 70B instruct in our example [inference script](./examples/code_llama/code_instruct_example.py).
 For details on formatting the prompt for Code Llama 70B instruct model please refer to [this document](./docs/inference.md)**.

 **[Update Dec.
 28, 2023] We added support for Llama Guard as a safety checker for our example inference script and also with standalone inference with an example script and prompt formatting.
 More details [here](./examples/llama_guard/README.md).
 For details on formatting data for fine tuning Llama Guard, we provide a script and sample usage [here](./src/llama_recipes/data/llama_guard/README.md).**